wp-plugins/wpnewsman-newsletters/readme.txt

 == Changelog ==

+= 1.3.0 =
+* Added: support of multiple lists in the Lite version.
+Upon the first plugin activation, WPNewsman automatically creates the list called "wp-users" and imports the users of your WordPress site into that list.
+Thus, you get two lists - default list and WordPress users' list.
+* Added: ability to merge Google Analytics and Piwik remote tracking into links in the Pro version.
+* Added: ability to insert the Unsubscribe and Change Subscription links from the HTML editor menu.
+* Added: the post selector dialog for the digest template.
+* Added: "Lists and Forms" menu item under WPNewsman in your WordPress admin.
+* Added: ability to select a template for action pages.
+* Added: translation to the Russian, French, German and Italian languages.
+You can use WP Native Dashboard to switch to your locale.
+* Fixed: "Edit post template" feature for the digest template.
+* Other small fixes and improvements.

 = 1.2.1 =
 * Fixed: CSS and JS files browser caching issue
 * Changed: the name of the сss class of required form field in error state from "error" to "newsman-form-error".
 If you did custom styling make sure to check this and apply changes to your css.